-Standard & Poor's Ratings Services, a division of The McGraw Hill Companies, Inc., has given the Bonds the rating shown on the cover page of this Official Statement.
+Standard & Poor's Ratings Services, a Division of The McGraw Hill Companies, Inc., has given the Series 2015D Bonds the rating shown on the cover page of this Official Statement.
 Such rating reflects only the view of Standard & Poor's, and any further explanation of the significance of such rating may be obtained only from the rating agency.
-The rating does not constitute a recommendation by the rating agency to buy, sell or hold any bonds, including the

-Bonds.
-There is no assurance that any rating when assigned to the Bonds will continue for any period of time or that it will not be revised or withdrawn.
-A revision or withdrawal of the rating when assigned to the Bonds may have an adverse affect on the market price of the Bonds.
+The rating does not constitute a recommendation by the rating agency to buy, sell or hold any bonds, including the Series 2015D Bonds.
+There is no assurance that any rating when assigned to the Series 2015D Bonds will continue for any period of time or that it will not be revised or withdrawn.
+A revision or withdrawal of the rating when assigned to the Series 2015D Bonds.